Step 3: Pitch

 In your pitch you cannot promise your company will provide a return for investors.
 You can say you aim to be able to return dividends within a set amount of time.
 In Australia, you are not allowed to provide forecasts.
 There is an element of risk involved and this risk, and the expectations of investors, needs to be managed.

-If you think you have an airtight case for being able to provide returns then this is definitely a selling point for your pitch.
+If you think you have an airtight case for being able to provide potential returns then this is definitely a selling point for your pitch.
 But you do need to be careful of running foul of the ASIC’s rules.
-We suggest erring on the side of caution and keeping information about your rewards honest, clear, and slightly conservative.
+We suggest erring on the side of caution and keeping information about your potential returns honest, clear, and conservative.

 What can PledgeMe do?